Dairy NSW Board of Directors

 Review the Board's Annual Activity Report and Annual Operating Plan below.

-James Neal is a fifth generation dairy farmer.
-For the past 10 years he has been milking 700 cows on the family dairy farm on Oxley Island, near Taree on the mid-north Coast.
-He has extensive agricultural research, development and extension skills having worked for the NSW Department of Primary Industries.
-He has also completed a PhD at the University of Sydney investigating forage water-use efficiency.
-Given the persistently dry conditions over the last few years, this knowledge has proved invaluable for growing and utilising pasture as efficiently as possible, which has been critical in remaining profitable at a time when cost increases are generally much greater than milk price increases.
+James Neal is a fifth-generation innovative dairy farmer.
+For the past 10 years, he has been milking 700 cows on the family dairy farm on Oxley Island, near Taree on the NSW Mid-north coast.
+He has extensive agricultural research development and extension skills, having worked for NSW Department of Primary Industries and completing a PhD at the University of Sydney investigating forage water use efficiency.
+Given the persistently dry conditions over the last few years, this knowledge has proved invaluable for growing and utilising pasture as efficiently as possible - it is critical to remain profitable at a time when cost increases are generally much greater than milk price increases.

 To improve uptake of research locally, James has been involved in on-farm research demonstrations to improve pasture production in autumn when forage is most limiting and alternative feed are expensive.
 He has a strong focus on profitability, as it is critical for the NSW dairy industry to be viable and successful for future generations of dairy farmers.

-Andrew is currently the Dairy Manager of Moxey Farms, Gooloogong, and is a registered veterinarian, graduating with first class honours from Charles Sturt University in 2018.
-Andrew has a passion for the profitability, sustainability and growth of dairy businesses, growing up in a family dairy business and dedicating his tertiary education to building a strong grounding in dairy production.
+Andrew currently manages his family dairy business, and is a registered veterinarian, graduating with first class honours from Charles Sturt University in 2018.
+Andrew has a passion for the profitability, sustainability, and growth of dairy businesses.
+He grew up in a family dairy business and dedicated his tertiary education to building a strong grounding in dairy production.
 This included time spent studying in both New Zealand and the United States.

 Andrew brings with him innovative ideas, endless enthusiasm, and a genuine passion for the prosperity of the dairy industry.
 His vision for Dairy NSW is to provide quality extension to farmers, support valuable and targeted research and drive a culture of continuous improvement among the NSW farmer group.